willegan/getvero.github.io/_articles/changing-the-email-or-id-of-a-customer-using-alias.md

 ---
 layout: articles
-title:  "Changing the email of ID of a customer using 'alias'"
+title:  "Changing the email or ID of a customer using 'alias'"
-categories: data
+categories: customer data
 ---

 #Changing the email or ID of a customer using 'alias'